poonai/poonai/README.md

 I'm Poonai, your friendly meta cat.
 I'm one of the co-founder👨‍💼 of [Streak](https://streakcard.com) and taking care of technologies and tech team.

 I've experience in storage, distributed systems and networking.
-In my free time, I build side projects.
-Currently, I'm building [Inspektor](https://github.com/poonai/inspektor)🔭  at my free time.

 If you want to reach out, you can DM me on [Twitter](https://twitter.com/poonai_)🐦.
 <!--